 Meandering Mississippi.
 Map by Harold N. Fisk, U.S. Army Corps of Engineers, 1944 | Geological Investigation of the Alluvial Valley of the Lower Mississippi River

-The river’s meandering path has carved out an iconic landscape in US mythology and has become a symbol for human impact.
-Barely a river but more of a floodplain before it was massively dredged in the 20th century, the Mississippi river has become a major industrial and agricultural corridor that cuts through the “heartland” of the United States.
-Through time, the peculiar river and its ecology has evolved as a constantly shifting ecosystem, a catchment of cultures, a dividing line, a water highway for resources and goods, and a sink for pollutants.
-From the logging and mining zones in the Upper River area to the high technology and petrochemical centers in the Delta; from the industrial agricultural landscapes of the Midwest to the “dead zones” in the Gulf of Mexico; from the historic transportation network enabling the egregious trade of human forced labor to the social injustices of poverty and deindustrialization today—the Mississippi is a symptom and object of investigation for the radical impact humans inflict on the Earth.
+The Mississippi River’s meandering path has carved out an iconic landscape in US mythology and has become a symbol for human impact.
+Barely a river but more of a floodplain before, it was massively dredged in the 20th century.
+Its ecology has evolved as a constantly shifting ecosystem, a catchment of cultures, a water highway for resources and goods, and a sink for pollutants: from the logging zones in the Upper River area to the petrochemical centers in the Delta; from the industrial agricultural landscapes of the Midwest to the “dead zones” in the Gulf of Mexico; from the historic transportation network enabling the egregious trade of human forced labor to the social injustices of poverty and deindustrialization today.